centime/xss-paper/README.md

 Detailled plan :
 ----------------

-    Introduction
+    ###Introduction
         injection
         client-side
         web : the new desktop
         underlooked

+    ###I. What is a XSS attack ?
-    I. How to trigger an xss
+        How to trigger ?
-        examples

-    II.
-The web techno stack : complex and subtle, prone to vulnerabilities attack surface
-            global
-                more and more client-side, web apps
-            local
-                multiple parsers
-                    so many ways to execute js from html more layers -> more complex semantic rules. js
-                    so permissive !
-                flash
+        Reflected, Stored, DOM-based.
+        Vectors

-        attack vectors
+    ###II.
+The attack surface.
-            stored
-                rest  api
-            reflected
-                mail
-                corrupted content
+        Global : so many potential targets.
+        Local : so many ways for a target to be vulnerable.

-    III.
-From trigger to exploit : attack scenarios impact
+    ###III.
+From trigger to exploit : attack scenarios
+        impact
             any action on behalf of the user sometimes the user is the admin
             cookies
+            rich environment, lots of techs -> huge capabilities +websockets, +WebRTC, ...

         exploitation tool kits
             Beef